-Students who have a chronic disease or medical condition may, if necessary, possess and self-administer the medication for the chronic disease or medical condition while traveling to and from school and while at school or at school-sponsored activities.
-(Example: Epi-Pen) A parent and doctor's authorization for possession of the medication must be filed annually with the school.
-The doctor's statement must include: 1) a statement that the child has a chronic disease or medical condition for which the medication is prescribed, 2) a statement confirming that the student has been instructed in how to administer the medication, and 3) a statement that the nature of the disease or condition requires emergency administration of the medication.
+Students who have a chronic disease or medical condition may, if necessary, request to possess and self-administer the medication while traveling to and from school, while at school, or at school-sponsored activities.
+(Example: Epi-Pen, inhaler) Authorization for student possession of medication must be requested, in writing, annually by a parent/guardian and must include a physician's order which states:

+- 1. the child has a chronic disease or medical condition for which the medication is prescribed, - 2. the nature of the disease or condition requires emergency administration of the medication, and - 3. confirming that the student has been instructed in how to administer the medication.